Discovery of dusty sub-solar mass young stellar objects in NGC 346 with JWST/NIRCam: Methods

 \subsection{NIRCam Observations and Data Processing}

-We have mapped NGC 346 with {\em JWST} (Program ID:\ 1227; PI:\ Meixner), using the Near Infrared Camera (NIRCam; \cite{Rieke2005}) in the F115W, F187N, and F200W short-wavelength (SW) bands, and F277W, F335M, and F444W long-wavelength (LW) bands.
-The images, obtained on 2022 July 16, are centred at R.A.\ = 00:59:04.9451, decl.\ = $-$72:10:9.15, and cover an area of $\sim$31.05 arcmin$^2$ (see Table \ref{tab:obs_sum}).
-The NIRCam observations employed both the A and B modules to provide the largest field of view with one pointing, and were obtained using the {\sc bright2} readout pattern with two groups per integration at four sub-pixel dither positions for a total exposure time of 171.788 seconds per filter.
+We have mapped NGC 346 with {\em JWST}/NIRCam (Program ID:\ 1227; PI:\ Meixner), in the F115W, F187N, and F200W short-wavelength (SW) bands, and F277W, F335M, and F444W long-wavelength (LW) bands.
+The images, obtained on 2022 July 16 are centred at R.A.\ = 00:59:04.9451, decl.\ = $-$72:10:9.15, and cover an area of $\sim$31.05 arcmin$^2$ (see Table \ref{tab:obs_sum}).
+The NIRCam observations employed both the A and B modules to provide the largest field of view with one pointing.
+They were obtained in a four-by-four mosaic using the {\sc bright2} readout pattern with two groups per integration at four sub-pixel dither positions for an exposure time of 171.8 seconds per filter, for three of the tiles.
+The last tile was observed with seven groups per integration, to enable MIRI parallels, for a total exposure time of 601.3 seconds per filter.

 The level two NIRCam data were reprocessed using a slightly modified version of the {\em JWST} official pipeline (version 1.7.2).
-These modifications correct for 1/f and flat field correction noise, World Coordinate System (WCS) alignment issues\footnote{1/f noise corrections applied using \texttt{image1overf.py} \citep{Willott_1f_2022}.}, differences in background matching across the mosaic, and include the most recent NIRCam calibration files\footnote{\texttt{jwst\_0989.map} of the Operational Pipeline Calibration Reference Data System was produced on 2022-10-03 with on-sky derived photometric zero-points \citep{Gordon2022, Boyer2022}.}.
+These modifications correct for 1/f noise (using \texttt{image1overf.py} \citep{Willott_1f_2022}), flat field correction noise, World Coordinate System (WCS) alignment issues, differences in background matching across the mosaic, and include the most recent NIRCam calibration files \texttt{jwst\_0989.map} of the Operational Pipeline Calibration Reference Data System produced on 2022-10-03 with on-sky derived photometric zero-points \citep{Gordon2022, Boyer2022}.
 The final pixel scale of the mosaics is set to 0.''0315 for the three SW bands and 0.''0629 for the three LW bands.